SMS Derfflinger: Withdrawal

 A pause in the battle at dusk (approximately 20:20 to 21:10) allowed Derfflinger and the other German battlecruisers to cut away wreckage that interfered with the main guns, extinguish fires, repair the fire control and signal equipment, and prepare the searchlights for nighttime action.
 During this period, the German fleet reorganized into a well-ordered formation in reverse order, when the German light forces encountered the British screen shortly after 21:00.
 The renewed gunfire gained Beatty's attention, so he turned his battlecruisers westward.
 At 21:09, he sighted the German battlecruisers, and drew to within 8500 yards before opening fire at 21:20.
 In the ensuing melee, Derfflinger was hit several times; at 21:34, a heavy shell struck her last operational gun turret and put it out of action.
 The German ships returned fire with every gun available, and at 21:32 hit both Lion and Princess Royal in the darkness.

 The maneuvering of the German battlecruisers forced the leading I Battle Squadron to turn westward to avoid collision.
 This brought the pre-dreadnoughts of II Battle Squadron directly between the two lines of battlecruisers.
 In doing so, this prevented the British ships from pursuing their German counterparts when they turned southward.
 The British battlecruisers opened fire on the old battleships; the German ships turned southwest to bring all their guns to bear against the British ships.
-This engagement lasted only a few minutes before Admiral Mauve turned his ships 8 points to starboard; the British inexplicably did not pursue.
+This engagement lasted only a few minutes before the II Battle Squadron turned eight points to starboard; the British inexplicably did not pursue.

-Close to the end of the battle, at 03:55, Hipper transmitted a report to Admiral Scheer informing him of the tremendous damage his ships had suffered.
+Close to the end of the battle, at 03:55, Hipper transmitted a report to Scheer informing him of the tremendous damage his ships had suffered.
 By that time, Derfflinger and Von der Tann had only two operational guns each, Moltke was flooded with 1,000 tons of water, Lützow had sunk, and Seydlitz was severely damaged.
 Hipper reported: "I Scouting Group was therefore no longer of any value for a serious engagement, and was consequently directed to return to harbor by the Commander-in-Chief, while he himself determined to await developments off Horns Reef with the battlefleet."